Durar3Ali/Stars-Classifier/README.md

 ## Model Details

 ### Data Preprocessing
-- Categorical features (Color, Spectral_Class) are encoded using Label Encoding
-- Numerical features (Temperature, L, R) are scaled using StandardScaler for Decision Tree
+- Uses a `ColumnTransformer` with `StandardScaler` for numeric columns and `OneHotEncoder` for categorical fields
-- Data is split 80/20 for training/testing with stratification
+- 80/20 stratified train/test split with cached dataset loading
+- Pipelines keep preprocessing consistent across models

 ### Models
-- **Logistic Regression**: Multinomial logistic regression with 1000 max iterations
+- **Logistic Regression**: Multinomial with up to 2000 iterations; tuned over regularization strengths
-- **Decision Tree**: Entropy-based with max depth of 3
-- **KNN**: K-Nearest Neighbors with k=5
+- **Decision Tree**: Grid-searches criterion, depth, and split sizes to find the best structure
+- **KNN**: Explores neighbor counts and weighting strategies

+Each model is evaluated with 5-fold cross-validation (GridSearchCV), and its best performer is used to produce the downstream diagnostics shown in the report.

 ## Project Structure